mfcarroll/gcp-server-terraform/README.md

 # GCP Server Infrastructure (Terraform)

 This repository contains the Terraform configuration for provisioning the foundational infrastructure on Google Cloud Platform.
-This setup is the bedrock of the entire application hosting environment and is typically only run once or when making significant changes to the underlying infrastructure.
+This setup is the bedrock of the entire application hosting environment and is typically only run once.

 ## Architecture Overview
 This Terraform configuration creates the core, non-application-specific resources required to run the containerized application platform.
-It is the first step in setting up the environment and provides the server and services that the Ansible configuration will later manage.
+It is the first step in setting up the environment.

-## Resources Created

-This configuration will provision the following resources in your GCP project:

-* **A Google Compute Engine (GCE) VM instance (`e2-micro`)**: This serves as the main application server where all Docker containers will run.
-* **A static public IP address**: This ensures the server's IP address does not change, which is crucial for DNS configuration.
+* **Server Provisioning**: Deploys a GCE VM instance, a static IP, and necessary firewall rules.
-* **A private Docker repository in Google Artifact Registry**: This provides a secure, private location to store and manage your application's Docker images.
+* **Artifact Registry**: Creates a private Docker repository to securely store application images.
-* **Dedicated Service Accounts**:
-    * `app-server-identity`: A dedicated service account for the VM instance with the necessary permissions to pull images from the private Artifact Registry.
+* **Service Accounts**: Configures the necessary IAM service accounts and permissions for the VM to access the Artifact Registry.

-* **Firewall Rules**: A rule named `allow-http-https` that opens ports 80 and 443 to allow public web traffic to the server.
+Once this infrastructure is provisioned, server state is managed by the Ansible configuration in the `mfcarroll/gcp-server-config` repository, and application deployments are handled via the `mfcarroll/gcp-service-template`.

 ---

 ## Initial Setup
 1.  **Authenticate with GCP**: Before running Terraform, ensure your local machine is authenticated with the `gcloud` CLI and has the necessary permissions to create resources in your project.
     ```bash
     gcloud auth application-default login